songyiYu/all_sensors/example/README.md

-# all_sensors_example
+# all_sensors2_example

-Demonstrates how to use the all_sensors plugin.
+Demonstrates how to use the all_sensors2 plugin.

 ## Getting Started